paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-035-arms-control-and-disarmament.md

 ## § 2595a.
 Policy coordination concerning implementation of on-site inspection provisions
 **(a) Interagency coordination** OSIA should receive policy guidance which is formulated through an interagency mechanism established by the President.

-**(b) Role of Secretary of Defense** The Secretary of Defense should provide to OSIA appropriate policy guidance formulated through the interagency mechanism described in subsection (a) of this section and operational direction, consistent with [section 113(b) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section113/b&num=0&edition=prelim).
+**(b) Role of Secretary of Defense** The Secretary of Defense should provide to OSIA appropriate policy guidance formulated through the interagency mechanism described in subsection (a) and operational direction, consistent with [section 113(b) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section113/b&num=0&edition=prelim).

-**(c) Role of Secretary of State** The Secretary of State should provide to the interagency mechanism described in subsection (a) of this section appropriate recommendations for policy guidance to OSIA consistent with sections 2551(3) and 2574(b) of this title.
+**(c) Role of Secretary of State** The Secretary of State should provide to the interagency mechanism described in subsection (a) appropriate recommendations for policy guidance to OSIA consistent with sections 2551(3) and 2574(b) of this title.

 ### Statutory Notes